A clean house provides you with peace of mind and protects your things from harm.

 - 6 short strips to connect the shelves to the legs

-If you don’t know where to find free reusable wood to make a shoe rack like this, check out my blog 7 simple ways to find free lumber.
+If you don’t know where to find free reusable wood to make a shoe rack with pallets like this, check out my blog 7 simple ways to find free lumber.
 I’m sure that article will inspire you.

 OK, now let’s go build that shoe rack!